FOSSClass/jamal17.github.io/README.md

 ## Linux permission

-You can use the [editor on GitHub](https://github.com/jamal17/jamal17.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 after we
 explained how to add a new user to Linux system, we must set the permission for the users who use the operating system by using their user ID, the user